hmlongco/Builder/README.md

 }
 ```
 Note the use of `private(set)` on our state variable.
 This ensures that our view model (and only our view model) can manipulate our state variable.

+*(This is better than exposing a RxSwift BehaviorRelay or PublishSubject over which we'd have no such control.)*

+---

 ## Using Resolver for MVVM